SAP-archive/docs/concepts/bot_builder/memory_management.md

 Each conversation with a unique user has a memory object from the beginning to the end of the conversation.
 This memory persists during the entire conversation; you can update it at any time or clear it whenever you want.

 When a new conversation starts, the memory is an empty object (unless you want to start a new conversation with prefilled keys).
-The memory is stored in your <a href="/concepts/conversation-state">conversation state</a>.
-It is returned in the <a href="/concepts/code-and-webhook#body-configuration">default body</a> of a webhook and after the Bot Builder API call.
+The memory is stored in your [conversation state](https://recast.ai/docs/concepts/conversation-state).
+It is returned in the [default body](https://recast.ai/docs/concepts/code-and-webhook#body-configuration) of a webhook and after the Bot Builder API call.

 For example, your memory object could look like this:
 ~~~ json